Skip to Content

 Tip # 4 – Create a schedule

-As I mentioned in Tip # 1 Molly had a couple of accidents, so did Bella in the beginning.
-In both cases the accidents happened when we lost track of time and did not let them out at the appropriate times.
+Our new puppy Bella had a few accidents in the house in the beginning.
+The accidents happened when we lost track of time and were not watching her as carefully as we should have.
 By creating a schedule and sticking to it you will remember to take them out every couple of hours.

 Everyone’s schedule will look different.
 But when creating your schedule here are a few things to keep in mind.
 Puppies should be taken out for a potty break: